Tomato Chicken Curry

 Frequently Asked Questions

-Follow the same recipe as mentioned in the recipe card in a pressure cooker instead of a pan.
-Once you add red chili powder and salt, cover the cooker with the lid and pressure cook for 2-3 whistles on high heat.
+Follow the same recipe mentioned in the recipe card in a pressure cooker instead of a pan.
+Once you add red chili powder and salt, add 1 cup water and close the lid of the cooker.
+Pressure cook for 2-3 whistles on high heat.
 Remove the cooker from heat and let the pressure release naturally.
 Open the cooker, add garam masala and cilantro, give it a mix, and serve hot.

-Press SAUTE button and follow the recipe until the salt is added to the pot.
+Press the SAUTE button and follow the recipe until the salt is added to the pot.
 Add ½ cup water and close the lid of the instant pot.
 Press PRESSURE COOK and set the timer to 6 minutes at high pressure.
 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.
-Add garam masala and cilantro, give it a mix, and serve hot.
+Add garam masala and cilantro, mix, and serve hot.

 Serving Suggestions